alfonx/valueR/README.md

 #> [1] 17780526
 ```

+To create a valid JSON, you can also create a query in our ANALYST GUI
-Note that due to `query_id = T`, `analyst_id()` will return only an
+and get the corresponding JSON output.
+Note that due to `query_id = T`,
-integer that can be used for further requests that return an object of
+`analyst_id()` will return only an integer that can be used for further
+requests that return an object of class `analyst_class`.

-class `analyst_class`.
-This class is a structured list of objects from
+This class is a structured list of objects from which you can choose.
+In
-which you can choose.
-In most cases, you probably want to refer to
+most cases, you probably want to refer to `values` that include a tidy
-`values` that include a tidy `data.frame()` of results.
-But you might
+`data.frame()` of results.
+But you might also use the returned `JSON` to
-also use the returned `JSON` to start a new query.
-Let’s say, you want
+start a new query.
+Let’s say, you want to create an ID for the
-to create an ID for the counterpart to your original request, you could
+counterpart to your original request, you could than use
-than use `analyst_queries()` to get the counterpart
+`analyst_queries()` to get the counterpart

 ``` r
 counterpart <- analyst_queries(id = id, subquery = 'counterpart')